ivan-software/Ini-Reader/README.md

 ```python
 import ini_reader
 ```
-After Lets Create File With Extension ".ini" And Name Will Be "Very Important".
+After Lets Create File With Extension ".ini" And File Name Will Be "Very Important".

 ```ini
 [GITHUB]